-We are sharing Biblical principles that enable you to make wise choices for sexual intimacy in your marriage and establish a foundation by which to continually make those choices.
+We share Biblical principles that guide you to wise choices for sexual intimacy in marriage and establish a foundation by which to continually make those choices.

 Again, we restrict ourselves to that which scripture prohibits.
 Consistent with this commitment, we provide the following references as evidence of sexual activities/areas Christians MUST avoid.
 We believe these activities are explicitly off limits to us.

 Fornication.
 Sex while single (even if the parties are engaged): (Galatians 5:19, 1 Corinthians 7:2 & 36)

 Adultery.
 Sex with someone other than your spouse (spouse swapping, swinging, orgies, threesomes, and all sex with those other than your spouse are examples of such): (Exodus 20:14, Matthew 5:27)

 Homosexuality.
 Sexual intimacy with same gender or with transgender persons: (Leviticus 18:22, Romans 1:26, 27)

 Prostitution.
 Any form of payment for any forms of sexual interaction including virtual, computer-aided or telephonic: (Deuteronomy 23::17, Proverbs 23:27, I Corinthians 6:15, 16)